onomatopoetica/eat-da-burger/README.md

 * Each burger in the waiting area has a `DEVOUR IT!` button.
 When the user clicks the button, the burger will move beneath the `YUM!
 Burgers that I devoured!` heading of the page.

-* The user can then order another of the same burger by clicking the `DEVOURED` button (this places that burger name back in the waiting area), or delete a devoured burger by pressing the `X` button.
+* The user can then order another of the same burger by clicking the `DEVOUR AGAIN!` button (this places that burger name back in the waiting area), or delete a devoured burger by pressing the `X` button.

 * The app will store every burger in the database, whether devoured or not.